indigoUan/ScarletEnginePublic/README.md

 # Compilation
 ###### A foolproof guide by îndigoUán, AKA the author of the project, AKA the coolest person to set foot on the planet.
-# For the love of God, use the built-in modding system instead of publishing a new executable every goddamn time
+##### Please, use the built-in modding system instead of publishing a new executable every mod.

 # Compilation - Required libraries